Mold Contamination and Your Homeowners Insurance

 Document your facts.
 Take pictures of everything.
 In the case of mold contamination, call in your own mold professionals for mold testing and estimates so you know what the extent of the damage may be.
 If you’re going to claim health damages, you should get blood testing.

-We provide public adjuster services.
-With H&H Environmental on your side, we will work to get every claims dollar you are entitled to receive.
-We bill insurance companies directly.
-We provide services in NY, NJ, CT, MA, PA, DE and MD.
+H&H Environmental Construction and Consulting provides public adjuster services.
+We work to get every claims dollar you are entitled to receive.
+We bill insurance companies directly and provide services in NY, NJ, CT, MA and PA.